sylsta/win_mtp/README.md

 For detailed description see (https://heribert17.github.io/win_mtp/)

+Tested with:
+* Python 3.10 and above
+* comptypes 1.2.0
+* Windows 10

 ## access.py
 This modules implements the access to the Windows WPD functions to read and write MTP devices like smartphones, tablets. etc.